 - Sift measured out the amount of flour into the pan.

 - Toast flour by constantly stirring it with a wooden spatula.
-2-3 minutes will be enough to make flour golden and 3-5 minutes to make it brown and to get it darker and richer keep up to 10 minutes.
-Depends on your further usage and preferences.
+2-3 minutes will be enough to make flour golden, and 3-5 minutes to make it brown and to get it darker and richer keep up to 10 minutes.
+It depends on your further usage and preferences.

 The key to a perfect Roux is to have flour constantly moving in the skillet!

 Butter Roux Recipe

 - Measure out the ingredients.
 For this method of cooking, you should always keep the ratio of ingredients as follows, one part flower for one part butter.